manojkumarpallapu/WebdriverIo/README.md

 # WebdriverIo
-These is implementation of the some of the testcases for the website.
+These is implementation of automated test cases for Volvo website.